jjanus12/oad_hol/lab01.md

 ## **STEP 6:** Compute Overview

+Oracle Cloud Infrastructure Compute lets you provision and manage compute hosts, known as instances.
+You can launch instances as needed to meet your compute and application requirements.
+After you launch an instance, you can access it securely from your computer, restart it, attach and detach volumes, and terminate it when you're done with it.
+Any changes made to the instance's local drives are lost when you terminate it.
+Any saved changes to volumes attached to the instance are retained.

+Please review [Best Practices for Your Compute Instance](https://docs.cloud.oracle.com/iaas/Content/Compute/References/bestpracticescompute.htm) for important information about working with your Oracle Cloud Infrastructure Compute instance.

 ## **STEP 6.1:** Generate SSH Keys

 The SSH (Secure Shell) protocol is a method for secure remote login from one computer to another.
 SSH enables secure system administration and file transfers over insecure networks using encryption to secure the connections between endpoints.
 SSH keys are an important part of securely accessing Oracle Cloud Infrastructure compute instances in the cloud.